 The four main reactions are labeled as Intolerance, Allergy, Sensitivity and Lectin Response.
 When you feel unwell after eating, one of these four things is likely happening.
 Sometimes we lay the blame on the wrong category--and thereby treat the issue incompletely or incorrectly.

 Of the four types, three of them are an acquired type of response: allergy, sensitivity and lectin reactivity.
 That leaves intolerance as the only one that we are born with and receive genetically.

-It should be said, there is some “grey area” when it comes to allergies.
-An anaphylaxis response, the reason to carry an EpiPen or go to the emergency room, is not to be taken lightly or challenged.
-Those could be life threatening.
-Are they genetic or actually acquired by at a very very young age?
+It should be clarified that there is some “grey area” when it comes to allergies.
+An anaphylaxis response (the reason to carry an EpiPen or go to the emergency room) is not to be taken lightly or challenged.
+These could be life threatening.
+Are they genetic, or actually acquired at a young age?
 I’m going to leave that one to the geneticists and immune experts.

 In general, an allergy response is the immune system responding or reacting to either a chronic or acute exposure.
 Allergies can develop, and they can also go away.
 The tests that are used to measure the response are based on IgE or IgA (Immunoglobulin E or A) antibodies that are released from the immune system in reaction to the exposure.
 The exposure can be the well-known “seasonal allergies” (a.k.a. environmental allergies) or food allergies.
 The foods, even the pollen, should not cause a deep reaction in the body.
 They are not a threat, though the body perceives it as one.
 If we are able to lower the immune response, the body relaxes and the threat diminishes.

 Food sensitivity is an IgG response.
 Just like IgE/A, the immune system releases antibodies in reaction to an exposure.
 However, it neither fits into the category of intolerance or allergy, so we call it sensitivity.
 But it also can be acquired; therefore it should be a bodily response that can be resolved as well.